What does grading mean for you?

 - Bunkhouse Accommodation - rural accommodation which can be booked by groups or individuals.
 Services and facilities may be limited but will include a self catering facility.

-- Glamping & Bygone Era Accommodation – not star rated and covers accommodation such as wigwams, tipis, yurts, single caravans and accommodation that cannot provide facilities or services associated with mainstream accommodation.
+- Glamping Accommodation – not star rated and covers accommodation such as wigwams, tipis, yurts, single caravans and accommodation that cannot provide facilities or services associated with mainstream accommodation.

-- Listed - accommodation that has chosen not be star rated but has confirmed the availability and serviceable condition of essential facilities and services appropriate to the type of business.
+- Approved - accommodation that has chosen not be star rated but has confirmed the availability and serviceable condition of essential facilities and services appropriate to the type of business.